JCotton1123/simple-rackspace-cli/README.md

 ## Description

+A script for working with the Rackspace API at the command-line.

+Goals:

+* Minimize depedencies - as you can see from the requirements it couldn't get much leaner unless it was written in bash (ugly).
-This script makes working with the Rackspace API easier without abstracting away too much.
-It abstracts away the details of obtaining an auth token, looking up the appropriate URL for the specified service and region, and calling the API.
+* Minimize abstraction - it only abstracts away the details of obtaining an auth token, looking up the appropriate URL for the specified service and region, and the details of making the HTTP requests.

 ## Requirements